sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 `TODO`

+A GM has many tools to make a decision

+ * Ask players questions
+ * Ask players to reveal a card from their Deckahedron (this doesn't count as a flip, this is just the GM using randomness to help make a decision)
+ * Put on some music
+ * Use an improv game

+GM Moves:

  * The Dungeon World moves
  * Player loses confidence in the skill they just tried.
 Put a white-side red card on it until they use it and flip a ✔ or ✔✔
  * "Call for an Ad-Hoc Challenge"
   - eg, "Something feels weird about this bridge.
 Flip Int to notice what the problem is"